Jakki Kouffman

 Artist Statement

-My interest in surface and texture derives from an early involvement with sculpture, which was my major at Brandeis University.
-After graduation I was awarded a one-year work/travel fellowship to do stone carving and bronze casting in Pietrasanta, Italy.
-This was followed by an intense four-year period of classical portrait and figure painting, in both oil and pastel, at the Art Students League of New York.
-This study was largely inspired by an early exposure to Renaissance masters during my grant year in Italy.
+My fascination with surface began through sculpture, which I studied at Brandeis University.
+After graduation in 1973, I received a year-long fellowship to study stone carving and bronze casting in Pietrasanta, Italy.
+That experience led me to pursue four years of classical portrait and figure painting in oil and pastel at The Art Students League of New York from 1975 to 1979 under Daniel Greene, inspired by the Renaissance masters I encountered while living in Italy.

 Artist Background